 What is Psychogenic Polydipsia?

 Polyuria and polydipsia, what is known as increased urination and increased drinking, can be indicative of a serious medical issue such as diabetes.
-However, in some cases, every diagnostic test is performed in order to rule out all possible diseases only to come to the conclusion it is behavioral.
-This is known as psychogenic polydipsia.
+However, in some cases, diagnostic tests may be performed in order to rule out all possible diseases, and this may be determined to be a behavioral problem known as psychogenic polydipsia.